garrandall/popular-music-data/tracks/rehab-amy-winehouse.md

 You'll know, know, know

 I don't ever want to drink again
-I just, ooh I just need a friend
+I just, oh I just need a friend
 I'm not gonna spend ten weeks
 And have everyone think I'm on the mend